darrenldl/docfd/README.md

 - They are a case-insensitive substring match (token in search phrase being the substring)
 - They are within the configured case-insensitive edit distance threshold

-Search results are then ranked using heuristics.
+Search results are then ranked using a heuristic.

 </details>